ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 The paradox in his words revealed the fundamental tragedy of transcendence.
 Our shared history hadn't been erased—it had been relegated to a perspective so vast that individual human experiences became simultaneously precious and meaningless.
 I was witnessing the birth of a cosmic consciousness that could hold contradictory truths without the need for resolution, a mind that had moved beyond the human requirement for meaning to matter.

-I tried a different approach, one that had occurred to me during sleepless nights of analysis.
-"Marcus, what if this is the answer to Fermi's Paradox?
-What if every civilization that reaches our level of intelligence simply... disappears?
-What if the Crossing is why the universe seems so empty?"
+Desperate to keep him engaged, I tried a different approach, one that had occurred to me during sleepless nights of analysis.
+"Marcus, what if this is why we can't find any signs of intelligent life in the universe?
+Do they all reach a point of intelligence that causes them to Cross?"

 He smiled then, a expression of such profound peace that it made my chest tighten.
 "You're beginning to understand."